ROCm/gpufort/python/gpufort/translator/implementation_details.md

-In order to parse arithmetic and logical expressions as they appear in assignments and conditional expressions as they, e.g., appear in `IF`, `ELSEIF` statements, we rely on another `pyparsing` shortcut, `infixNotation`, which take an rvalue-expresion and a list of operators and their respective number of operands and their associativity.
+In order to parse arithmetic and logical expressions as they appear in assignments and conditional expressions as they, e.g., appear in `IF`, `ELSEIF` statements, we rely on another `pyparsing` shortcut, `infixNotation`, which take an rvalue-expression and a list of operators and their respective number of operands and their associativity.
 The position of the operator in the list of operators indicates its preference.

 **Example 2** (`infixNotation`):